 Points to consider and implement:

-- ensure the setting has enough hand washing or hand sanitiser ‘stations’ available so that all children and staff can clean their hands regularly
+- ensure the setting has enough hand washing or hand sanitiser stations available so that all children and staff can clean their hands regularly

-- build these routines into setting culture, and ensure younger children and those with complex needs understand the need to follow them
+- build these routines into setting culture, and ensure younger children and those with complex needs understand the need to follow them as far as possible

-3. Ensure good respiratory hygiene by promoting the ‘catch it, bin it, kill it’ approach
+4. Ensure good respiratory hygiene by promoting the ‘catch it, bin it, kill it’ approach

-4. Introduce enhanced cleaning, including cleaning frequently touched surfaces often using standard products, such as detergents
+5. Maintain enhanced cleaning, including cleaning frequently touched surfaces often using standard products, such as detergents

 - more frequent cleaning of rooms that are used by different groups